cytopia/devilbox/docs/autostart/autostarting-nodejs-apps.rst

    host> cp run-node-js-projects.sh-example run-node-js-projects.sh

-In that newly created file, you can simply add the full paths (path inside the Docker containre) of your Javascript files that need to be started.
+In that newly created file, you can simply add the full paths (path inside the Docker container) of your Javascript files that need to be started.
 There is already one example which is not commented.
 Change this to your path and add as many lines as you have projects to startup.